vahidhedayati/grails-boselecta-plugin/README.md

 [Video 4 - Final wrap up and a look into auto complete from autocomp to select + vice versa](https://www.youtube.com/watch?v=i5ksVE8KU8o)

-Demo site used for videos with data provided in BootStrap](https://github.com/vahidhedayati/testbo).

  BoSelecta can be incorporated to an existing grails app running ver 2>+.
 Supports both resource (pre 2.4) /assets (2.4+) based grails sites.